 Some travellers will opt for a mini first aid kit but personally, I tend to only carry plasters and paracetamol as these are the items I use most often.
 If you have any other incidents there will almost always be a first aid kit or pharmacy nearby.

 Remember that the weather varies across Europe, in the Scandinavian countries you’ll need to take a few more layers than in Southern Europe.

-Here is a rough unisex clothes packing list to keep your travel bag light:
+Here is a rough mens clothes packing list to keep your travel bag light:

-- Heels for girls or suit shoes for guys – it’s unlikely you’ll need smart clothes
+- Smart shoes – it’s unlikely you’ll need smart clothes

 These packing tips apply wherever you are travelling, whether you’re packing for Europe or heading further afield: